GenerateNU/Algo/README.md

 - [Morgan Stanley E-Trade](https://apisb.etrade.com/docs/api/authorization/request_token.html) - Our users will be able to log into their account using SSO.
 This is where we will pull portfolio data and make trade orders if requested.
 For testing purposes, we _highly_ recommend opening an E-Trade account.
 However, we understand money and financial information is highly sensitive, so if you do not feel comfortable opening an account, please let us know.

 ## Running the project

+Before you run the project you will need to add an .env file at the root directory and an .env file in the frontend directory.
+To this file, add the variable `EXPO_PUBLIC_API_DOMAIN={your ngrok static domain here}`.
+This will be used to

 ### Docker
 We will be containerizing our PostGreSQL database in Docker.
 Follow the steps below to add the DB to your local machine.